Guide to Correcting ACA Reporting Mistakes

 Failure to File and Furnish ACA Reporting Forms in a Timely Manner

-An ALE is required to complete its ACA reporting and provide it to the IRS by February 28 or April 1 (electronically) and to the employee by January 31 (Extended to March 4, 2019).
+An ALE is required to complete its ACA reporting and provide it to the IRS by February 28 or March 28 (electronically) and to the employee by March 1.
 Failure to meet these deadlines could result in costly penalties for an ALE that are separate from and in addition to any potential employer shared responsibility penalties for failure to offer coverage.
 An employer that fails to file and furnish returns by the applicable deadlines may be subject to a per return penalty.
 In determining the assessment of penalties, the IRS will look to whether the employer corrected the failure promptly after discovery.
-Accordingly, if an employer is late completing its ACA reporting, the employer should prioritize correcting any issues and failures with ACA reporting as soon as possible to demonstrate a good faith effort to comply with the requirements.
+Accordingly, if an employer is late completing its ACA reporting, the employer should prioritize correcting any issues and failures with ACA reporting as soon as possible.

 Failure to Complete Forms 1094-C and/or 1095-C